deamorim2/sdbs/EN-US/introduction.rst

 Indexes have to perform quickly in order to be useful.
 So instead of providing exact results, as B-trees do, spatial indexes provide approximate results.
 The question "what lines are inside this polygon?" will be instead interpreted by a spatial index as "what lines have bounding boxes that are contained inside this polygon's bounding box?"

 The actual spatial indexes implemented by various databases vary widely.
-The most common implementation is the `R-tree <http://en.wikipedia.org/wiki/R-tree>`_ (used in PostGIS), but there are also `Quadtrees <http://en.wikipedia.org/wiki/Quadtree>`_, and `grid-based indexes <http://en.wikipedia.org/wiki/Grid_(spatial_index)>`_ implemented in other spatial databases.
+The most common implementation is the R-tree_ (used in PostGIS_), but there are also Quadtrees_, and `Grid Based Indexes <http://en.wikipedia.org/wiki/Grid_(spatial_index)>`_ in other spatial databases.

 Spatial Functions
 -----------------